New MSCS Students

 Chicago City College agreement

 Please see our page for the Chicago City College agreement for a table of equivalences between UIC courses and Chicago City College courses and special rules about math placement the apply only to transfer students from the City Colleges.
+Additionally, transfer students are encouraged to review the Transferology website for more up-to-date transfer equivalencies.

 Please consult our table of what AP scores are required to receive credit for courses through the AP program and keep in mind that you may still be required to take the ALEKS placement exam to register for Math courses at UIC.